Fishnfly/fishnfly.github.io/_posts/2026-04-23-netherlands-belgium-bulgaria-field-notes.md

 The walking tour traced a city shaped less by belief than by negotiation.
 Catholic structures gave way to Protestant systems, not through removal but adaptation — hidden churches, shifted use, continuity preserved through adjustment rather than dominance.

+Movement through the city carried a different rhythm as well.

+A constant presence of younger residents—students moving between neighborhoods, gathering along canals, occupying public space as part of daily use—kept the system active.
+The city didn’t feel static or preserved.
+It felt continuously renewed.

 Commerce mediated what belief could not resolve.

 **Red Light District Pic**